hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* auto-adjust to terminal window size changes.

 	* tab-completion of file path names for load and save operations.

+* Edit and Insert operations trigger cell recalculations only if and were required, which inturn will occur when the cell or its dependents become visible.

 for more details refer to the documentation below.